avaira77/pq-ietf-usecase/draft-vaira-lamps-pq-use-cases.md

 EDNOTE12: a limited number of categories has to be defined.
 We might introduce a category "hybrid support required" to tag the use cases for which an approach like hybrid-composite will be helpful.

 ## Secure firmware update

+EDNOTE13: Use terminology from SUIT for the firmware update use case (RFC 9019).
+Many people in the IETF are already familiar with it.

 Firmware, as defined in the {{RFC4949}}, is: computer programs and data stored in hardware -- typically in read-only memory (ROM) or programmable read-only memory (PROM) -- such that the programs and data cannot be dynamically written or modified during execution of the programs.
 It provides low-level access and control on the hardware.